Builder's signature: Roofing

 In 2003, builder's signatures were discovered at the New York State Capitol building in Albany during a roof restoration project to replace the finials and roofing of the building.
 Restoration crews discovered names and dates inside the finials and the capitol responded by hiring researchers to identify the workmen.
 The names signed are W. Brown, R. Bewsher, and M. Grogan, dated August 19, 1891, and researchers ultimately determined that these signatures belonged to William Brown, Richard Bewsher, and Michael Grogan, all of whom were roofers born in the mid-nineteenth century.

 Authorship

 In some instances, a builder's signature may be inscribed not by the person involved with the physical construction of the project, but by someone who has been significantly involved in the planning or financial backing of the project.
-For example, in 2019, it was reported that American president Donald J. Trump signed his name in sharpie on the Trump Wall.
+For example, in 2019, it was reported that American president Donald J. Trump signed his name in sharpie on the Mexico–United States border wall.
 Trump himself did not physically construct the wall; however, he was the lead spokesperson and organizer of the project.